Fatimazza/fatimazza/README.md

 ## 💁 &nbsp;About Fatimazza

-💡 &nbsp; I am passionate in Tech and Education <br />
+Female developer who passionate in learning and sharing.
-🎯 &nbsp; Learning and Sharing
+Experienced in training and developing native Android-based app.
+Actively participate in various events related to Tech and Education.

 ## 📊️&nbsp;Github Stats